About Pyramid Hill

 Pyramid Hill is a 300+ acre sculpture park with 80+ monumental outdoor sculptures displayed in a landscape of rolling hills, meadows, lakes, and hiking trails.
 The park also features an Ancient Sculpture Museum that displays Greek, Roman, Etruscan, Syrian and Egyptian sculptures dating to 1550 B.C.
 The Museum Gallery hosts exhibitions by local, regional and national artists.
 Pyramid Hill is also the only museum you can experience in an Art Cart!
 Attracting more than 30,000 visitors annually, Pyramid Hill serves as the largest cultural tourist attraction in Butler County.

-The park is open 365 days a year (weather permitting) and provides summer programs for children and two week-long summer camps, as well as numerous special events throughout the year.
-Pyramid Hill is known for our popular Holiday Lights on the Hill annual drive-through light display.
+The park is open 365 days a year (weather permitting) and provides summer programs for children, as well as numerous special events throughout the year.

 The stunning landscape and unique architecture offer ideal backdrops for weddings, corporate retreats, meetings, family reunions, and celebration of life ceremonies.